 As a clinical practitioner, educator, association staff member, and now academic administrator, Letendre has been privileged to serve countless students and postgraduate residents throughout his career, and has actively participated in the development and implementation of standards that have helped shape pharmacy practice and residency and technician training programs worldwide.

-The eldest of eight children, son of a fifth-generation cabinet maker, first-generation collegiate, father of four, and grandfather of five, Letendre is a native of Acushnet, Massachusetts.
+The eldest of eight children, son of a fifth-generation cabinet maker, first-generation collegiate, husband to his high-school sweetheart, father of four, and grandfather of ten, Letendre is a native of Acushnet, Massachusetts.
 Among his many awards and special citations, Letendre received designation as an ‘Honorary’ residency graduate by New York’s Montefiore Medical Center (1989) and the University of Wisconsin Hospital and Clinics (1993).
 He was the recipient of the University of Kentucky’s prestigious Paul F. Parker Lecture Award (1998), and also received the Massachusetts College of Pharmacy’s Outstanding Alumni Achievement Award (1999).